Massachusetts Recreational Cannabis Stores Anticipate Reopening

 Cannabis delivery made a priority during pandemic

-Since recreational stores closed in Massachusetts, the number of medical cannabis patients in the state as those who had been relying on the recreational market to self-manage various health issues rushed to get involved in the state medical cannabis program.
+Since recreational stores closed in Massachusetts, the number of medical cannabis patients in the state jumped by more than 8,700 as those who had been relying on the recreational market to self-manage various health issues rushed to get involved in the state medical cannabis program.

 This sparked concerns that the medical cannabis supply chain may not be able to sustain demand, and the CCC responded by allowing closed recreational businesses to support the medical market through wholesale transfers.